mit-ccc/twclient/docs/vignettes/export.rst

 ~~~~~~~~~~~~~~

 Going the SQL route is more flexible if also somewhat more work.
 You'll need to
 do this if you want to do much customization of the built-in exports.
-(Allowing
+Of
-this sort of flexibility is the point of using a database backend to store the
+course, allowing this sort of flexibility is the point of using a database
-Twitter data.)
-We'll use the PostgreSQL dialect of SQL for examples here, but
+backend to store the Twitter data.

-it isn't hard to adapt the queries to the particular syntax of whatever DBMS
+We'll use PostgreSQL's dialect of SQL for examples here, but it isn't much work
-you may be using.
+to adapt the queries to SQLite or whatever database you're using.

 ~~~~~~~~~~~~~~~~
   SQL Examples